It was only a sunny smile, and little it cost in the giving, but like morning light it scattered the night and made the day worth living.

 F. Scott Fitzgerald

 I don’t always listen when God whispers, I know this.
-But recently I read a passage from an old spiritual devotional entitled Deserts in the Stream.
+But recently I read a passage from an old spiritual devotional entitled Streams in the Desert.
 It read, the Gulf Stream could flow through a straw if the straw is aligned with the Gulf Stream and not cross purposed.
 I reread that a hundred times when I first came across it.
 And that’s what came to me when I was nudged to reach out to a special senior with a gift of senior images.
 So I put it out there, not knowing who or if I’d hear from anyone Then I simply asked that you write me about a deserving senior (though all are) who due to any given circumstance might not have senior portraits or if you were that senior, to share a little about yourself.
 I quickly found out that I was not qualified to choose any one story or senior.
 And so I prayed over each and every message I received.
 And then waited.
 At each thought of who to gift, I was drawn back to the email about Corey and in the spirit of motherhood, Corey’s mom.
 Corey’s Aunt Eron writes:

 I read your post and immediately thought of my nephew, Corey .
 Corey is home schooled due to his having epilepsy.
 Corey was diagnosed after he had a seizure on stage at Twin Oaks Elementary when he was practicing for his part in ‘Peter Pan’.
 He has been on many different medicines but none have controlled his seizures.
 He almost died because of one medicine and the last medicine he was on was causing him to go blind.
 He is currently being treated with cannabis oil and the results thus far are very positive.